BehrazFS/Library-Management-System-DataBase-Project/README.md

 A modern, tabbed, multi-role library management UI built with [Kivy](https://kivy.org/) in Python.
 This project provides a clean, extensible interface for both **members** and **librarians** to interact with a library database.<br>
 This was the final project of database course<br>
-faze 1 : semantic and logical design of database<br>
+Phase 1 : semantic and logical design of database<br>
-faze 2 : implementation using sql server and python(Kivy framework for UI)
+Phase 2 : implementation using sql server and python(Kivy framework for UI)
 ---

 ## Features